cleaniquecoders/eligify/docs/extractor-architecture.md

-# ModelDataExtractor Architecture
+# Extractor Architecture

-This document explains how the `ModelDataExtractor` fits into the overall Eligify architecture and data flow.
+This document explains how the `Extractor` fits into the overall Eligify architecture and data flow.

 ## System Overview